 To apply for admission to the graduate program in the Department of Mechanical and Civil Engineering, you must submit an application, available through the Graduate Admissions Office.

 In a typical year, between 250 and 300 applications for graduate study in MCE are received, and 25-30 offers of admission are made.
-Admissions decisions are made by the faculty, and are determined both by the research opportunities in the applicant's area of interest, and the competitiveness of the applicant's grades, class standing, GRE scores (optional), and letters of recommendation.
+Admissions decisions are made by the faculty, and are determined both by the research opportunities in the applicant's area of interest, and the competitiveness of the applicant's grades, class standing, research experience, and letters of recommendation.
+GRE scores are not required for any of the MCE options.
+Self-reported scores will not be considered in evaluating the applications.

 The degrees of Doctor of Philosophy and Master of Science are offered.
 The program emphasizes Ph.D. level study and research.
 We do not have a Masters of Sciences degree only program.
 Students who intend to work full-time toward the Ph.D. degree as a final degree objective are admitted to the graduate program.
 Only in exceptional cases is there admission to the Master of Science program as the final degree objective.